NASdn6hyc8/AutoDeiT/README.md

 ### Test

-To test our SubDeiT, you need to move the downloaded model to `/PATH/TO/CHECKPOINT`.
+To test our SubDeiT, you need to move the downloaded SubDeiT model to `/PATH/TO/CHECKPOINT`.

 Then you can test our SubDeiT with following command:
 ```bulidoutcfg